 These options are ideal for making quick money if you are at least 13 years or older.

-Although bear in mind, some may still require the consent of parent or guardian over 18.
+Although bear in mind some may still require the consent of a parent or guardian over 18.

-I say “fast” and “quick”, what I mean by this, is you can pretty much sign up and start earning straight away.
-They will usually take a while for you to earn enough to cash out.
+I say “fast” and “quick”.
+What I mean by this is you can pretty much sign up and start earning straight away.
+Although will usually take a while for you to earn enough to cash out.

 However, they are much quicker than options like setting up a Youtube channel.